 56. Be Grateful when You’re Feeling Good and Graceful when You’re Feeling Bad

-Even the happiest people on earth have their fair share of low moods, problems and disappointments.
-But what makes the difference between someone who’s happy and someone who’s is unhappy, isn’t how often they feel low, or how low they drop, rather, it’s how they react when their feeling low.
+Even the happiest people on earth have their fair share of low moods, problems, and disappointments.
+But what makes the difference between someone who’s happy and someone who’s is unhappy, isn’t how often they feel low, or how low they drop, rather, it’s how they react when they’re feeling low.

 Most people take their low moods too seriously.
 They get to work trying to figure out and analyze what’s wrong, which tends to add to their problems rather than solve them.
 In fact, the more they focus on what’s wrong, the worse they’ll end up feeling.

-Happy people, are grateful when they’re feeling good, and graceful when they’re feeling bad.
-They don’t mind feeling low very now and then.
+Happy people are grateful when they’re feeling good, and graceful when they’re feeling bad.
+They don’t mind feeling low every now and then.
 They accept the inevitability of passing feelings.
 They usually use the time to slow down and take care of themselves by practicing some self-love.

 57. Become A Less Aggressive Driver

 Many of us get most uptight when we’re driving in traffic.
-We don’t realize that being an aggressive driver not only put us and everyone around us in extreme danger, but it also is extremely stressful.
-You end up with a high blood pressure, strained eyes, and most probably saving little to no time in getting to where you want to go.
+We don’t realize that being an aggressive driver not only puts us and everyone around us in extreme danger but also is extremely stressful.
+You end up with high blood pressure, strained eyes, and most probably saving little to no time in getting to where you want to go.

 It just isn’t worth it.

-On the other hand, making the conscious decision to become a less aggressive driver, helps you use your time in car to relax.
-Driving isn’t just a way of getting somewhere, it’s also a chance to breathe, reflect, and even learn a new skill listening to audio books.
+On the other hand, making the conscious decision to become a less aggressive driver, helps you use your time in the car to relax.
+Driving isn’t just a way of getting somewhere, it’s also a chance to breathe, reflect, and even learn a new skill listening to audiobooks.
 Not to mention that you become a more peaceful person.